Azure/bicep-registry-modules/avm/ptn/deployment-script/import-image-to-acr/README.md

 </details>
 <p>

-### Example 3: _waf-aligned_
+### Example 3: _WAF-aligned_

-This instance deployes the module in a WAF-aligned way.
+This instance deploys the module in alignment with the best-practices of the Azure Well-Architected Framework.

 <details>